qwisatz/Slack-Cloud-Nl-Dialogflow-Bot/README.md

 To use this project, import it as an existing maven project in Eclipse or another IDE.

+Create a Slack App and retrieve its OAuth token.
+Add the Slack App bot to a channel.

 Create a Google Natural Clould Language Project on the link: https://cloud.google.com/natural-language/docs/quickstart Retrieve the JSON project file for the project.